-Teaching a child to help homeless pets in need is the first step to providing life-long lessons of compassion and community support.
+Teaching a child to help homeless pets in need can be the first step to providing life-long lessons of compassion and caring.
 Our Humane Education Department serves children and adults of all ages by providing a variety of unique learning opportunities that support the bond between humans and companion animals by nurturing knowledge, compassion and respect toward all living things and spreading awareness about the prevention of cruelty to animals.

 Schedule a Tour or Program

 We are happy to accommodate school and group tours at our Center or visits to schools or facilities to teach our program.
-Click here to schedule a tour of our Adoption Center or to schedule a program at your facility.
-Groups of up to 15 at a time can visit our Center for a 30-minute tour to see firsthand the homeless animals they are helping.
-If your group is over 15 people, we can split the group for an additional tour.
-For further information, contact Volunteer & Humane Education Coordinator Lisa Wetherby at 610-566-1370 x238.
-Please include potential visiting dates, age of group, size of group and primary contact.
+Groups of up to 12 can visit our Center for a 30-minute tour to see firsthand the homeless animals they are helping.
+If your group is more than 12 people, we can split the group for an additional tour.
+For further information, contact Volunteer & Humane Education Coordinator Lisa Wetherby at 610-566-1370 x238, to schedule a tour of our Adoption Center or to book a program at your facility.

 Smarty Paws Reading Program

 Kids between ages of 5-13 are invited to take part in this enrichment program for children and shelter cats.
 The shelter can be a stressful environment for cats.
-The higher the levels of stress, the more prone it is to become sick.
+The higher the levels of stress, the more prone they are to becoming sick.
 The sound and interaction of children reading to cats is both soothing and stress-relieving for our homeless cats awaiting homes.
 Studies have shown that children reading to pets helps with learning disabilities because it provides them with a relaxing, stress and judgment-free outlet for them to practice their reading.
-In addition to providing an enriching environment for our cats, this program helps promote adoption, encourage treating animals with kindness and the importance of spaying/neutering.
+In addition to providing an enriching environment for our cats, this program helps promote adoption, encourages treating animals with kindness and teaches the importance of spaying/neutering.

 - Where does this take place?
 The Adoption Center‘s Cat Room.